tosdr/tosback-versions/Grammarly/Privacy Policy.md

 Data storage, transfer, retention, and deletionWhere is my Information stored?

 Information submitted to Grammarly will be transferred to, processed, and stored in the United States.
 When you use the Software on your computing device, User Content you save will be stored locally on that device and synced with our servers.
 If you post or transfer any Information to or through our Site, Software, and/or Services, you are agreeing to such Information, including Personal Data and User Content, being hosted and accessed in the United States.
+Please note that the laws of the United States may be different from the privacy  laws applicable to the place where you are resident.

 How secure is my Information?